• Skip to primary navigation

 Instructions

-• Add the apple cider vinegar, lemon juice, nutritional yeast, miso paste, dill, and a pinch of salt.
+- Add the apple cider vinegar, lemon juice (start with a small amount and adjust up to taste), nutritional yeast, miso paste, dill, and a pinch of salt.
 Blend for a minute or two, stopping to scrape down the sides as you go.

-• Once you have a smooth consistency, mix in chopped chives (optional) and adjust the seasoning to taste.
-I'll sometimes add a little extra salt and/or lemon juice.
+- Once you have a smooth consistency, mix in chopped chives (optional) and adjust the seasoning to taste.
+I'll sometimes add a little extra salt and usually extra lemon juice, but this totally depends on your own taste.

 Notes